webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ## Diffie-Hellman Key Agreement {#dh}

-For each new subscription that the User Agent generates for an Application, it also generates a P-256 {{FIPS186}} key pair for use in elliptic-curve Diffie-Hellman (ECDH) {{ECDH}}.
+For each new subscription that the user agent generates for an application, it also generates a P-256 {{FIPS186}} key pair for use in elliptic-curve Diffie-Hellman (ECDH) {{ECDH}}.

-When sending a push message, the Application Server also generates a new ECDH key pair on the same P-256 curve.
+When sending a push message, the application server also generates a new ECDH key pair on the same P-256 curve.

-The ECDH public key for the Application Server is included as the "keyid" parameter in the encrypted content coding header (see Section 2.1 of
+The ECDH public key for the application server is included as the "keyid" parameter in the encrypted content coding header (see Section 2.1 of
 {{!RFC8188}}.

-An Application Server combines its ECDH private key with the public key provided by the User Agent using the process described in {{ECDH}}; on receipt of the push message, a User Agent combines its private key with the public key provided by the Application Server in the `keyid` parameter in the same way.
+An application server combines its ECDH private key with the public key provided by the user agent using the process described in {{ECDH}}; on receipt of the push message, a user agent combines its private key with the public key provided by the application server in the `keyid` parameter in the same way.
 These operations produce the same value for the ECDH shared secret.

 ## Push Message Authentication {#auth}

-To ensure that push messages are correctly authenticated, a symmetric authentication secret is added to the information generated by a User Agent.
+To ensure that push messages are correctly authenticated, a symmetric authentication secret is added to the information generated by a user agent.
 The authentication secret is mixed into the key derivation process shown in
 {{combine}}.

-A User Agent MUST generate and provide a hard to guess sequence of 16 octets that is used for authentication of push messages.
+A user agent MUST generate and provide a hard to guess sequence of 16 octets that is used for authentication of push messages.
 This SHOULD be generated by a cryptographically strong random number generator {{!RFC4086}}.